User Guide

 • Measure — Feature-opportunity linking tracks outcomes, the learning system calibrates future recommendations, and the executive dashboard reports ROI.

-When you first log in, Clarion guides you through a 4-step interactive onboarding wizard so your team is productive from day one.
+When you first log in, Clarion guides you through an interactive onboarding wizard so your team is productive from day one.
+The steps adapt to your role — owners and admins get a few extra setup steps.

 1. 1